Relating to Abyssinia or its people.

 - Those ancient Greek athletes were running on something special then, ground-up hooves of Abyssinian asses.

 - Above all, they have largely succeeded in their avowed aim, from Mussolini's bombing of the Abyssinians and the killing of all men in the town of Lidice in reprisal for the killing of one man, down to the ‘Christmas bombing’ of Hanoi in 1972.

 - Gow highlights how the Oromo in exile are faced with the familiar processes of debasement and humiliation of their identity by the Abyssinians - the ruling people of Ethiopia - even in exile.

 - The Italians had attempted to expand in eastern Africa by joining Abyssinia to her conquests, but in 1896, the Italians were heavily defeated by the Abyssinians at the Battle of Adowa.

-2 (also Abyssinian cat) A domestic cat of a breed having long ears and short brown hair flecked with gray.
+2 (also Abyssinian cat) A cat of a breed having long ears and short brown hair flecked with grey.

 - Breeders will be allowed to breed ocicats to Abyssinians until 2005.

 - She settled on Burmese and Abyssinians but has bred everything from Somalis to Tonkanese.